leshawn-rice/grabaphone/README.md

  - Device Specifications
  - Device Image (Link)

+## There has been a slight delay in this app
-## Going live by the end of February 2021!
+## Going live by the end of March 2021!